Kenya Medical Camp

 - Medical Camp logistics, planning, local promotion and staffing

-- Participants meals throughout the advertised itinerary (excluding time in Nairobi) and bottled water
+- Meals throughout and bottled water

-- National Park fees at Kakamega National Park
+- National Park fees at Kakamega National Park and in the Rift Valley

 - Visa, vaccinations / personal medication required and personal travel insurance